MiniXC/typst-projects/thesis/chapters/01_introduction.typ

 - #cite(<minixhofer_ttsds2_2025>, form: "full")
 Additionally, the Masked Prosody Model (MPM) which serves as a component of TTSDS was published in the following joint first-author publication.
 - #cite(<wallbridge_mpm_2025>, form: "full")
-An extended pre-print of TTSDS including multilingual results was published.
+An extended pre-print of TTSDS including multilingual results is under review at NeurIPS 2025.
 - #cite(<minixhofer_ttsds2arxiv_2025>, form: "full")

 === Structure